- Embedding Protective Behaviours in Primary education settings

 My role in WCC also included delivery of Protective Behaviours courses outside education and in Warwickshire our aim was to enable any professional working with children and families to learn about the Protective Behaviours Process through Introductory, Foundation or Intermediate level training.
 Between 2010 and 2019 I trained just several thousand professionals in Protective Behaviours across the county.
 We also trained our own pool of Protective Behaviours Trainers who continue to support the school programme by running INSET days for me.

 Nationally I have run courses as far afield as Devon and Yorkshire and other places in between.
 I am passionate about Protective Behaviours and the differences I see it makes to professional practice and personal life experiences.
 Please don't hesitate to make contact if you think I can support you in any way.

-My particular areas of Protective Behaviours experience are using PBs in education settings (largely primary, but also including early years and special schools and developing in secondary), also working with parents.
+My particular areas of Protective Behaviours experience are using PBs in education settings (largely primary, but also including early years and special schools and secondary), also working with parents.
 Protective Behaviours is so versatile that there is no one who would be excluded from potential benefit and my experience of working with large numbers of different specialist staff would mean applications of the process could be facilitated in any sector.